plone/ansible-playbook/docs/custom_playbook.rst

 **If you are working on your own branch**, it's yours.
 You may edit ``configure.yml`` to set options.

 **If you cloned or downloaded the master distribution**, you will probably want to avoid changing the files from the distribution.
 That would make it hard to update.
 Instead, create a new file ``local-configure.yml`` and put your custom option specifications in it.
-This file will not be overriden when you pull an update from the master.
+This file will not be overridden when you pull an update from the master.

 For a quick start, copy one of the ``sample*.yml`` files to ``local-configure.yml``, then customize.